Consensys/doc.ethsigner/docs/HowTo/Metrics.md

 ---
 description: Monitoring and metrics
+sidebar_position: 8
 ---

 # Use metrics to monitor performance

-Use the [`--metrics-enabled`](../../Reference/CLI/CLI-Syntax.md#metrics-enabled) option to enable the [Prometheus](https://prometheus.io/) monitoring and alerting service to access EthSigner.
+Use the [`--metrics-enabled`](../Reference/CLI/CLI-Syntax.md#metrics-enabled) option to enable the [Prometheus](https://prometheus.io/) monitoring and alerting service to access EthSigner.

 ## Install Prometheus